 The Church of Antioch was founded about AD 37 by the Apostles Peter and Paul when the Christians of Judea fled persecution and joined with Cyprian and Cyrenian Christians in that city.
 As Acts 11 notes, we were first called Christians in Antioch.
 In the 15th century, after the Ottoman persecution began, the seat of the Church of Antioch was moved to Damascus, to the Straight Street also mentioned in the Book of Acts.

-The present head of the Church of Antioch, Patriarch Ignatius IV, is the 163rd direct successor to Saint Peter the Apostle, the first Bishop of Antioch.
-The head of the Antiochian Church of North America is Metropolitan Philip Saliba.
-Our Diocese of Toledo is presently between bishops, but we look forward to the election of a bishop later this year.
+The present head of the Church of Antioch, Patriarch John X, is the 164th direct successor to Saint Peter the Apostle, the first Bishop of Antioch.
+The head of the Antiochian Church of North America is Metropolitan Joseph.
+Our Diocese of Toledo is overseen by Bishop Anthony Michaels.

 For more information, please see the page What We Believe About the Church.